wpilibsuite/frc-characterization/elevator_characterization/README.md

 Analysis
 ========

-Once you have recorded your data, launch the analysis GUI by running `characterization-tool analyzer elevator`
+Once you have recorded your data, launch the analysis GUI by running `robot-characterization analyzer elevator`
 This will open a GUI that will analyze your data.
 The left half of this GUI, labeled "Feedforward Analysis," will perform the linear regression and generate the aforementioned coefficients.